brevzin/cpp_proposals/118x_spaceship/mothership.md

 # Known behavioral changes

 There are a few things that will change behavior as a result of all these papers and the chosen direction for declaring operators as hidden friends.

-While any change will break somebody, we're probably not terribly concerned about examples like:
+## Was well-formed, now ill-formed

+For the preexisting non-member, non-template comparison operators, any comparison that relies on finding the operator in `std` with regular unqualified lookup will fail:

     :::cpp
     using namespace std;
     struct X { operator error_code() const; };
-    X{} == X{}; // ok in C++17, ill-formed with this change
+    X{} == X{};          // ok in C++17, ill-formed with this change X{} == error_code{}; // ok

-Here is an example of something that was well-formed and becomes ill-formed, reproduced from LLVM:
+Here is a more subtle example, reproduced from the LLVM codebase:

     :::cpp hl_lines="8"
     struct StringRef {